elifrofyag/big_integers/README.md

 ### Run

-There is a `test.txt` file to store all the test cases, where each line is one test case and it is space-insensitive.
-Run the code below and check `out.txt` or terminal for outputs.
+There is a `test.txt` file in `test` folder to store all the test cases, where each line is one test case and it is space-insensitive.

+Run the code below and check `out.txt` in that same folder or terminal for outputs.

 ```
-./main test.txt out.txt
+./main ../test/test.txt ../test/out.txt
 ```